rayxuln/spine-runtime-for-godot/readme.md

 Clone this repository to the `godot/modules/` folder as `spine_runtime`, then compile the engine.

 # License
-According to Spine's official statement, the use of spine-runtime-cpp is required under [Spine Runtime License] (https://github.com/EsotericSoftware/spine-runtimes/blob/3.8/LICENSE "Spine Runtime License").
+According to Spine's official statement, the use of spine-runtime-cpp is required under [Spine Runtime License](https://github.com/EsotericSoftware/spine-runtimes/blob/3.8/LICENSE "Spine Runtime License").

 Other code except those under `spine-cpp` folder is under MIT license.